 In some back pain sufferers, neck pain may also occur due to glandular swelling, in addition to pain in the lower and middle back.

 Treating Thyroid Problems

-One of the most important factors in treating thyroid issues like hyperthyroidism is to balance out the hormones in the body, which is usually done through a regimen of medication.
-These pills most often block the body’s ability to produce too many hormones.
+One of the most important factors in treating thyroid issues like hypothyroidism is to balance out the hormones in the body, which is usually done through a regimen of medication.
 Generally hyperthyroidism treatment begins, the illness is quite easy to control and back pain usually subsides.

 One thing that very few back pain sufferers take care to do is document the symptoms accompanying the neck or back pain.
 This is essential to an effective diagnosis because many types of back pain share many of the same symptoms.
 You should document where the pain is located, describe the type of pain felt in detail, and take note of activities performed when back pain begins.

-Taking too long to see your physician can cause hyperthyroidism to worsen, which can lead to many other health issues including diabetes.
+Taking too long to see your physician can cause thyroid disease to worsen, which can lead to many other health issues.
 In fact, waiting too long to get a diagnosis and begin treatment can make back pain the least of your worries.